spacetelescope/jwst/docs/jwst/data_products/file_naming.rst

 subarray

-    Present or all instruments/observing modes that allow subarray specification.
+    Present for all instruments/observing modes that allow subarray specification.

 ACT_ID